RobotLocomotion/drake/doc/_pages/bazel.md

 ## Gurobi

-### Install on Ubuntu
+Drake supports any patch version of Gurobi 13.0.
+At time of writing, the most recent available version was 13.0.1; if using a newer patch version, the paths and file names below should be adjusted accordingly.

+The first steps are to:

 1. Register for an account on [https://www.gurobi.com](https://www.gurobi.com).
 2. Set up your Gurobi license file in accordance with Gurobi documentation.
 3. ``export GRB_LICENSE_FILE=/path/to/gurobi.lic``.

+From there, follow the platform-specific instructions below.

+### Install on Ubuntu

-4. Download ``gurobi13.0.1_linux64.tar.gz``.
+1. Download ``gurobi13.0.1_linux64.tar.gz``.
 You may need to manually edit the URL to get the correct version.
-5. Unzip it.
+2. Unzip it.
 We suggest that you use ``/opt/gurobi1301`` to simplify working with Drake installations.
-6. If you unzipped into a location other than ``/opt/gurobi1301``, then call ``export GUROBI_HOME=GUROBI_UNZIP_PATH/linux64`` to set the path you used, where in ``GUROBI_HOME`` folder you can find ``bin`` folder.
+3. If you unzipped into a location other than ``/opt/gurobi1301``, then call ``export GUROBI_HOME=GUROBI_UNZIP_PATH/linux64`` to set the path you used, where in ``GUROBI_HOME`` folder you can find ``bin`` folder.

-Drake supports any patch version of Gurobi 13.0.
-At time of writing, the most recent available version was 13.0.1; if using a newer patch version, the paths and file names above should be adjusted accordingly.

 ### Install on macOS

-1. Register for an account on [http://www.gurobi.com](http://www.gurobi.com).
-2. Set up your Gurobi license file in accordance with Gurobi documentation.
-3. ``export GRB_LICENSE_FILE=/path/to/gurobi.lic``
-4. Download and install ``gurobi13.0.1_macos2_universal.pkg``.
+Download and install ``gurobi13.0.1_macos2_universal.pkg``.
+It should be installed to `/Library/gurobi1301`.

+### Test

 To confirm that your setup was successful, run a test that requires Gurobi: